oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

-Click on the Private (Regional) Subnet, it should be the one prefixed with *oke-subnet-quick-[...]*:
+Click on the Private (Regional) Subnet name, it should be the one prefixed with *oke-subnet-quick-[...]*:

 ![image-20200514172800358](images/image-045.png)